nourologist/nourologist/README.md

 🛠️ I enjoy building with Python 🐍 and Django in particular 🦄 but I plan to be full-stack

-👭 I build community wherever I go: I’m a PyLadies Toronto co-organizer and a DjangoCon Europe 2026 volunteer
+👭 I build community wherever I go: I’m a PyLadies Toronto organizer and a DjangoCon Europe 2026 volunteer

-📈 Unlike most developers I have no problem understanding business concerns, talking to leaders in their language, and working across teams
+📈 Unlike many developers I have no problem understanding business concerns, talking to leaders in their language, and working across teams

 ❤️ I care about open source software, an independent web, and leaving the world in a better place than I found it

 ✈️ In my spare time I travel, read classic literature, and experiment with microcontrollers

-📍 I have long-term authorization to work in the UK, and I’m looking for roles that begin this summer or early fall
+📍 I have long-term work authorization for the UK, and I’m looking for roles that begin this summer or early fall